yatorho/SC24_ADE/figure11/README.md

 # Evaluation for Figure 11 in the paper.

-enter root directory of the project, run the following command:
+Enter the root directory of the project, run the following command:

 ```
 figure11/run.sh